palkan/logidze/README.md

 end
 ```

-### Sequel adapter
+### Sequel connection adapter

-By default, Logidze uses a default DB adapter (Active Record) for top-level manipulations.
+By default, Logidze uses a default connection adapter (Active Record) for top-level manipulations.
 For example, it would use it for `Logidze.with_responsible`, `Logidze.without_logging`, etc.

-You can manually change the current DB adapter during method calls:
+You can manually change the current connection adapter during method calls:

 ```ruby
 Logidze[:sequel].with_responsible(user.id) do